-- If a first-time student withdraws within the first twenty-one (21) calendar days of his or her program of study, no tuition charges will be incurred. - A first-time student is defined as one who has not previously attended the Institution. - If a student withdraws after the first twenty-one
+- If a first-time student withdraws within the first twenty-one (21) calendar days of his or her program of study, no tuition charges or technology fee will be incurred. - A first-time student is defined as one who has not previously attended the Institution. - If a student withdraws after the first twenty-one